Christovis/Christovis.github.io/about.md

 title: About
 ---

-My research aims to uncover and design mathematical modelling methodologies for policy decision making.
+My research aims to uncover and design mathematical modelling methodologies for policy decisions with respect to the energy transition in the Netherlands.
 In this pursued, I aim carefully trying to find it's places of applicability without pushing the ideology of an expansive, invasive, and messianic 'computational universalism' [[1]](#1)).
 As every decision is a medium of power and of stratification, developing a framework that truly respects epistemic pluralism has to start at the root.

-The root, in my case, are cyberinfrastructures which set "the invisible rules that determine the spaces of our everyday life", as the social geographer Keller Easterling writes [[2]](#2)).
-This is emphasized by the [EU Crossover Project](https://cordis.europa.eu/project/id/288828) on 'ICT solutions for governance and policy modelling' which was part of the Seventh Framework Programme.
-Here, [my work](https://christovis.github.io//research/2021-01-18-internet-governance) on internet governance makes the production of digital infrastructures more transparent and accountable.
+As the root of my work, I considered cyberinfrastructures which set "the invisible rules that determine the spaces of our everyday life", as the social geographer Keller Easterling writes [[2]](#2)).
+This is also emphasised by the [EU Crossover Project](https://cordis.europa.eu/project/id/288828) on 'ICT solutions for governance and policy modelling' which was part of the Seventh Framework Programme.
+You can read more about my contributions to internet governance [here](https://christovis.github.io//research/2021-01-18-internet-governance).

-Embedded within these cyberinfrastructures are digital platforms on which my everyday research practices depend in many ways (such as finding and gathering data to evaluate and validate mathematical models, identifying relevant literature, and publishing results).
+Embedded within these cyberinfrastructures are digital platforms on which my everyday research practices depend in many ways (such as finding and gathering data to evaluate and validate mathematical models, identifying relevant literature, publishing results, etc).
 Platforms can be identified as a key driver of a significant shift in our epistemic infrastructure that is currently underway (Celia Lury 2021, [[3]](#3)).
-Here, [my work](https://christovis.github.io//research/2020-11-01-dppp) on digital platforms for political participation investigates the reshaping of urban issues.
+Here, [my past work](https://christovis.github.io//research/2020-11-01-dppp) on digital platforms for political participation investigates the reshaping of urban issues.

-To account for tacit knowledges beyond data-driven logics I am working on new methodologies:
+My current work focuses on accounting for tacit knowledges beyond data-driven logics I am working on new methodologies:
 - Starting with the creation of conceptual models in the form of causal loop diagrams (CLD) that store qualitative expert knowledge which has been gathered through group model building (GMB).
 - Turning the conceptual model, represented through the CLD, into a computational model, represented though a system dynamics models (SDM).
 - The created SDM can then be further refined by replacing links with more complex computational methods, such as agent-based models (ABM).